jamie-c/calendar-icon/README.md

 - os
 - subprocess
   - used to run imagemagick installed in the local environment to convert the pngs
+- uses helvetica font for the day name, fira sans condensed for the number

 So far, this has only been tested and confirmed to work on Linux (debian).